Open-EO/openeo-python-client/docs/udp.rst

 For example, let us consider that we want to recalculate the EVI-timeseries as done in :ref:`example-use-case-evi-map-and-timeseries` but for a different area.
-Then we can either re-define the whole process or simply define it as a UDP ``EVI_timeseries``, that can be easily shared and reused without dealing with the entire workflow each time.
+Then we can either redefine the whole process or simply define it as a UDP ``EVI_timeseries``, that can be easily shared and reused without dealing with the entire workflow each time.